skojaku/digitalgarden/src/site/notes/Literature notes/productivity/Automation/Paramspace - Enabling grid search at scale - Snakemake.md

 ```
 where the alpha to gamma is parameter names taken from the columns of the input DataFrame.

-It is convenient, though I don't like creating the DataFrame alone.
+It is convenient, though I don't like creating the DataFrame.
 So I wrote a simple utility function that makes parameter handling easier.

 [Utilities for Snakemake · GitHub](https://gist.github.com/skojaku/6284abed6406b17a86ddbfdb400df4db)